invertase/react-native-firebase/docs/index.md

 npx react-native run-ios
 ```

 Once successfully linked and rebuilt, your application will be connected to Firebase using the `@react-native-firebase/app` module.
-This module does not provide much functionality, therefore to use other Firebase services; each of the modules for the individual Firebase services need installing separately.
+This module does not provide much functionality, therefore to use other Firebase services, each of the modules for the individual Firebase services need installing separately.

 #### Manual Linking